kubecost/docs/troubleshoot-install.md

 A GET request can be sent to the same endpoint to retrieve the current log level.

 ## Other issues

+### Failed to download cost-analyzer Helm chart

+If your Kubecost installation fails and you are unable to download the cost-analyzer Helm chart from GitHub chart repository, run `helm repo update`, then run your install command again.
+The install should run successfully.

 ### Cost-model container Go panic on Azure Kubernetes Service (AKS) when using the Files Container Storage Interface (CSI) driver